silverhoodlum/rsa_quote/README.md

 ## Installation

-Install the mock-api, running on server 8000
+Install the mock-api, running on server 8000.
+Open a terminal

 ```sh
 cd mock-api